 Customers always ask, “Wordpress is free, HubSpot’s CMS is paid, why is cost an advantage?”

 Well, to run a Wordpress site in a professional environment isn’t free at all.
-Whilst the Wordpress platform may be free, once you’ve taken in to account other costs such as hosting, plugins, maintenance as well as the time sink of setting up integrations, performing backups, resolving security issues and completing all the required plugin, database and platform updates, then the costs of the HubSpot CMS represents extremely good value.
+Whilst the Wordpress platform may be free, once you’ve taken into account other costs such as hosting, plugins, maintenance as well as the time sink of setting up integrations, performing backups, resolving security issues and completing all the required plugin, database and platform updates, then the costs of the HubSpot CMS represents extremely good value.

 Support

 If you’ve had a site built on Wordpress by an agency or freelancers, then it’s likely that you’ll rely upon them for any support that is needed.
 Alternatively, if you’ve built it yourself or don’t have a support package in place, you’ll be reliant upon community forums for help.
 There is no-one at Wordpress that will be able to help you.
 With HubSpot, there’s an extremely knowledgeable and accessible team that you can jump on the phone, have a live chat session or get email support to get any issue resolved.
+Many traditional CMS platforms make even simple changes difficult — a common frustration for marketing teams that HubSpot eliminates with its user-friendly editing experience.

 The Disadvantages of HubSpot CMS